jbcodeforce/eda-demo-order-gitops/README.md

 * Defined a script to install IBM Catalogs and Cloud Pak for Integration components
 * Added scripts to deploy the gitops, pipelines operators: `scripts/installOperators.sh`
 * Add deployment for the producer app in `environments/eda-demo-dev/app-eda-demo-order-ms`
+* Added a lot of kustomize files for the different operators needed for the solution under the bootstrap folder: apicurio, elastic-search, sealed-secret...

 ## How to use it

-* Login to the OpenShift Console
+* Login to the OpenShift Console, and get login token to be able to use `oc cli`

+### Bootstrap GitOps

-* Use the script to install GitOps and Pipeline operators:
+* If not done already, use the script to install GitOps and Pipeline operators:

     ```sh
     cd bootstrap/scripts/